mccarthysean/mccarthysean.github.io/_posts/2020-11-08-timescale-dash-flask-part-2.md

     return None
 ```

-If you want to read more about Dash layout and callbacks, before Part 3, check out the documentation [here](https://dash.plotly.com/layout).
+If you want to read more about Dash layout and callbacks, before [Part 3]({% post_url 2020-11-11-timescale-dash-flask-part-3 %}), check out the documentation [here](https://dash.plotly.com/layout).

 That's it for Part 2.
 I hope you've enjoyed it so far.
-Stay tuned for Part 3 shortly!
+Check out [Part 3]({% post_url 2020-11-11-timescale-dash-flask-part-3 %}) for a deep dive into Dash callbacks and [Plotly](https://plotly.com/python/) charting.

 Cheers,<br>
 Sean